jamez2128/ppassdb/README.md

 - Aims for portability so you can store them in a USB drive
 - Designed to work on most Operating Systems including Android
-- It encrypts indivdual text files in a single line and encrypts them indivdually. meaning every file can have different master passwords and it is not required to create a `gpg` keypair
+- It encrypts indivdual text files in a single line and encrypts them indivdually, meaning every file can have different master passwords and it is not required to create a `gpg` keypair
 - Puts the encrypted text to clipboard after decryption
 - If the script doesn't support the clipboard, there is an option to